 Javier Blanco García-Lomas is a programmer currently based at Toulon, France, as well as ICT Fellow at the D-Lab, UC3M.
 Since 2016, he has provided key professional services to the lab.
 Javier co-programmed SAdIE, the Scraping and Advanced Implementation Engine we use for our online field-experiments.
 He also provides expert technical advice on the online surveys carried out at the lab.

-Fátima Ezzamouri is Research Assistant at the D-Lab.
+Fátima Ezzamouri (MA in Social Sciences, Carlos III-Juan March Institute, 2021) is Research Assistant at the D-Lab.
 Her academic interests are focused on project management and design of public policies in matters related to gender and immigration, a field to which she would like to dedicate herself professionally as a consultant.
 In addition, Fátima is a collaborator of "Hijabi Plus" (the first magazine in Spain dedicated to Muslim women) and a mentor in Technovation Challenge.

 Toni Gamundí (BA in Political Sciences in Universitat de Barcelona) is Research Assistant at the D-Lab as well as MA in Social Sciences student at the IC3JM.
 Previously, he studied a Bachelor in Political Science and a postgraduate course on data analysis at the University of Barcelona.
 His research interests lie at the intersection between political economy and social stratification –with a special focus on ethno-racial discrimination–, and combines the use of observational data, quasi-experimental methods, and survey experiments.